bcgov/nr-polaris-collection/polaris/deploy/roles/nodejs/README.md

 ## Role Variables

+All variables are prefixed with `nodejs_` to indicate they are specific to this role.

 | Variable Name           | Description                         | Default Value            |
 |-------------------------|-------------------------------------|--------------------------|
 | `nodejs_version_number` | The node version to install         | `latest-v22.x`           |